Markets

 Mentioned in this article

-Investor attention is also turning to AbbVie's neuroscience pipeline.
-Company executives highlighted bretisilocin, an investigational psychedelic therapy, as a potential breakthrough.
-Further Phase 2 data expected this year could inform the design of a Phase 3 study.
+Investor focus also extended to AbbVie's neuroscience pipeline.
+Chief Scientific Officer Roopal Thakkar characterized the company's investigational psychedelic therapy, bretisilocin (a DMT-related compound), as a "breakthrough type therapy" during the earnings discussion.
+According to industry reports, additional Phase 2 clinical data expected later this year could inform the design of subsequent Phase 3 trials for this asset.